cornelltech/IntroCM2016/README.md

 15% Reading and service responses
 10% Participation
 10% Social Explorer assignment (G)
-30% Design assignment (G)
+20% Design assignment (G)
-20% Data Analysis assignment (G)
+30% Data Analysis assignment (G)

 Note: the average grade in this class is likely to be a B or B+.
 You will need to really stand out to get an A- or above.

 M.Eng and MBA students may take the class for a pass-fail grade with prior approval.
 All the requirements for class would still stand.
 To get a passing grade, a student would need a C and above grade for each of the class components.

-## Key Threads

-- **Theory** - Key ideas from social computing that are relevant to CM.
-- **Product/Biz** - Key product aspects that drive the CM business.
-- **Technology** - Key technologies that are used in CM systems.
-- **Design** - key elements in CM product design.

 ## Class Presentations

 <a name="presreq">
 ### Requirements and procedures </a>

-Class presentations will be assigned by the instructor, based on student preferences.
+Class presentations will be assigned by the instructor.

 The basic presentations should be 15 minutes long, strictly enforced, but the presenters should lead an additional 10-15 minutes of discussion.
 The initial presentation should briefly touch on:
 -   The main design decisions made by the different applications/services